Computers for Public Use

 - Visitors not eligible for a library card can be issued a 90-day computer card at the library

 - All reservations must be made in-person at the library

 - You may only have one session or reservation at a time, per day

-- Session lengths are 15 minutes, 30 minutes or 60 minutes
+- Session lengths for regular and research computers are 15 minutes, 30 minutes or 60 minutes

 - Usage is limited to 180 minutes per person, per day, per location

 - A missed reservation counts toward the 180 minute limit

 - All computers have USB ports, CD-RW/DVD drive, and 2 headphone jacks.
 You may purchase earbud-style headphones from the library for $1.00

 - All computers have Internet access via Internet Explorer and Firefox browsers, Adobe Acrobat Reader, and Microsoft Word, Excel, and PowerPoint